GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/messaging/index.md

 Extensions can also receive and respond to messages from other webpages, but can't send messages to webpages.
-To send messages from a webpage to an extension, specify in your `manifest.json` which websites you want to communicate with using [`"externally connectable"`][externally-connectable].
+To send messages from a webpage to an extension, specify in your `manifest.json` which websites you want to communicate with using the [`"externally_connectable"`][externally-connectable] manifest key.
 For example:

 {% Label %}manifest.json{% endLabel %}